Frequently asked questions

 As the volunteers are independent in their accommodation, i.e. cooking, washing etc. you must be able to take care of yourself.
 Otherwise you should be open-minded and adventurous to fully engage in life here.

+This program is for experienced riders only!
+You don't have to be a horse trainer or a successful show rider to get along here.
+However, you should have enough riding experience to be able to work independently with your horses.
+If you accompany our riding safaris, you are an important part of the team and support us in looking after our guests.However, you do not have to be a western rider.
+We will teach you everything you need to know about western style riding and ranch work on horseback.
+Good horsemanship is independent of riding style!
 In any case you should be "horse crazy"!
-You don't have to be a horse trainer or successful show rider to get along here.
-Nevertheless, you should have a certain basic knowledge, sit securely in the saddle and not be afraid.
-You don't have to be a western rider either.
-We will teach you everything you need to know about western style riding and working on the ranch on horseback.
-Good horsemanship is independent of riding style!

 Which documents are required?